nikomatsakis/rustnation-24/index.md

 .footnote[¹ Speaking for myself here, not a consensus opinion.<br>² To the extent possible.]

+???

+So this is where I personally would like to get to.
+I'd like to have a standard way to write async Rust that avoided the footguns I showed you.
+It should let you easily change between executors, so you can use Tokio, or Embassy, or other options, and you should still be able to grab and deploy middleware etc from crates.io whatever you choose.
+No doubt it's going to take some work to develop this, but I think we'll find a path.

 ---

 # Where else can we do better on reliability?